rokbenko/crew-news/README.md

 ## 📖 Short description 📖

-CrewNews is a [Streamlit](https://streamlit.io/) app designed for delivering an unbiased version of the news for a given question or topic by combining content from media providers from the United States across the political spectrum using [Llama 3.1](https://www.llama.com/) as LLM via [AIML](https://aimlapi.com/), [CrewAI](https://www.crewai.com/) for building AI agents, [AgentOps](https://agentops.ai/) for testing AI agents, [Exa](https://exa.ai/) as a web search tool, and [Firecrawl](https://www.firecrawl.dev/) as a web scraping tool.*
+CrewNews is a [Streamlit](https://streamlit.io/) app designed to generate an unbiased version of the news for a given question or topic by combining content from media providers across the political spectrum in the United States.
+It uses [Llama 3.1](https://www.llama.com/) as the LLM (inferenced via the [AIML](https://aimlapi.com/)), [CrewAI](https://www.crewai.com/) for building AI agents, [AgentOps](https://agentops.ai/) for testing AI agents, [Exa](https://exa.ai/) as a web search tool, and [Firecrawl](https://www.firecrawl.dev/) as a web scraping tool.*

 👉 See the video presentation [here](https://youtu.be/bfU09gsJrsc).<br>
 👉 Try the fully functioning app [here](https://crew-news.streamlit.app/).